Media-Ed-Online/intro-web-dev-2018spr/_docs/topic-05/01-image-int/06-page.md

 <img src="./../../../img/arrow-divider.svg" style="width: 75px; border: none; margin: 0px 0 20px 0" />

-Another set of attributes you should add every time is `width=""` & `height=""`.
-The values passed to these attributes are a string with an integer, representing the **width and height** that the image is to be displayed at.

-In most situations, _the width and height of the image file should be the same width and height that you enter as attributes_ and want used in your web page.
-In the case that these differ, these attributes will scale the image file to the specified size passed to the attributes.

 <div class="panel panel-success">
   <div class="progress" style="margin-bottom: 0; border-bottom-left-radius: 0; border-bottom-right-radius: 0;">